marvinbernhardt/dos-calc/README.md

 ```
 In the consequence the trajectory must have equal or more than `nsamples * nblocks * nblocksteps` frames with positions and velocities.

-For each sample DosCalc will generate DoS files.
+For each sample DosCalc is generating power spectra in the output file.
 Each sample can consist of multipe blocks that contribute to the sample's DoS (for example to reduce noise).

 ### Moltypes (Topology)